 Electric Razors are usually rechargeable and cordless, but some may have a cord attached.
-Electric razors don't provide as clean a shave, but there is no need to use shaving cream or gel if you use one.
+Electric razors don't provide as clean a shave, but there is no need to use shaving cream or gel if you use an electric razor.